 - 17. This area is almost the same as its counterpart in edit mode, except that exclusive edit mode cannot be activated directly here (see number 8).
 It is important to note here that the affiliation of the entry to a certain team can be found beneath. - 18.
 The ID that is assigned internally to an entry can be found here.
 It is the same digit that can be found at the end of the URL of an entry.
 This ID is not to be mistaken with the eLabFTW UniqueID, which is truly unique and not a running number like this ID. - 19.
 In view mode, the rich text editor corresponds to the main text area.
 If you open individual entries in the experiment overview, this area is displayed as well.
 You will also find the creator and the eLabFTW UniqueID of the entry in the lower right corner. - 20.
 All individual metadata fields that you have added are visible in this area and are displayed in groups (if assigned).
 Changes to the metadata fields can only be made in edit mode.
 In this mode the fields are not interactive. - 21.
 Here you can see your work steps and check them off or open them again.
 You will also always be shown how long ago the task was completed. - 22.
 Here you have an overview of all linked elements in the experiments and the resources.
-You can jump directly to the elements and, in the case of resources entries, also directly to the schedular. - 23.
+You can jump directly to the elements and, in the case of resources entries, also directly to the scheduler. - 23.
 In the overview of all attached documents, you can get different information and make changes depending on the file type.
 This also includes changing the name, deleting, archiving/unarchiving and a content preview.
-It is also possible to display files that have already been archived or to change the display layout.
+It is also possible to display the files that have been stored as attachments, or to change the display layout.
+(Cave: Changes of the attachments will not be saved in the revisions, deleted files are therefore lost.)
 Below this is the comment line.
 Here you or your colleagues can leave comments on the entry, practical for feedback or messages.